dsnoeijer/angular/aio/content/guide/upgrade.md

 #### Generate links for each phone

 You no longer have to hardcode the links to phone details in the phone list.
-You can generate data bindings for the `id` of each phone to the `routerLink` directive and let that directive construct the appropriate URL to the `PhoneDetailComponent`:
+You can create data bindings for the `id` of each phone to the `routerLink` directive and let that directive construct the appropriate URL to the `PhoneDetailComponent`:

 <code-example header="app/phone-list/phone-list.template.html (list with links)" path="upgrade-phonecat-3-final/app/phone-list/phone-list.template.html" region="list"></code-example>